 As spring begins to settle on Japan, cherry blossoms (or sakura, to the locals) ignite throughout the country.
 The bloom travels south to north, covering the country’s parks, streets, and riverbanks in a soft veil of pink beauty.
+That means there are all sorts of beautiful places where you can see cherry blossoms.

 To the Japanese, the cherry blossom isn’t just a pretty pink flower that blooms every spring.
 Instead, it’s a metaphorical reminder of life: something that’s astonishingly beautiful, but fleeting.